Philippines delivers air aid to areas cut off since earthquake - ExBulletin

 Philippines delivers air aid to areas cut off since earthquake

-A woman prepares her tent after evacuating her home in the aftermath of the earthquake in Banguid, Abra Province, Philippines on July 28, 2022.
-REUTERS/Lisa Marie David reuters_tickers This content was published on July 29, 2022-7: July 59.
-29, 2022-07: 59

-BUCLUK, Philippines (Reuters) – Philippine authorities on Friday airlifted supplies to areas cut off since a powerful earthquake hit the main island of Luzon this week, with residents demanding food and temporary shelter.
+BUCKLOCK, Philippines (Reuters) – Philippine authorities on Friday (July 29) airlifted supplies to areas cut off since a strong earthquake hit the main island of Luzon this week, as residents demanded temporary food and shelter.

 The army said it deployed personnel and helicopters to distribute relief items to seven isolated towns in Abra governorate.